Technigo/project-todos-context/README.md

   </a>
 </h1>

-# Todo - useContext Project
+# Todo - TypeScript conversion Project

 This project is a to-do application that uses Zustand for global state management.
 The app allows users to manage their tasks by adding, toggling completion, and removing tasks, while maintaining a clean and responsive design.